 How can physiotherapy help you?

-At Wokingham therapy clinic we specialise in a range of musculoskeletal conditions, from acute sporting injuries to long-term chronic pain conditions.
+At Wokingham therapy clinic we provide you with a treatment plan to treat the root cause of your health problem.
+We specialise in a range of musculoskeletal conditions, from acute sporting injuries to long-term chronic pain conditions.

 What can physiotherapy treat?

 Our manual therapy can help with:

 - Acute sporting injuries involving bone, muscle, ligament or tendon e.g. ankle sprain

 - Muscle strains, tightness, weakness or imbalances

 - Tendon and ligament sprains

 - Acute and chronic neck pain